The Finer Things (State Champs album): Release

 On July 31, 2013, The Finer Things was announced for release, with its track listing and artwork being revealed.
 On August 20, a music video was released for "Elevated".
 It was filmed at Warped Tour and directed by Rob Soucy.
 The band supported Hit the Lights on their tour of Australia in September.
 In September and October, the group supported Bayside and Motion City Soundtrack on their co-headlining US tour.
 On September 17, "Nothing's Wrong" was made available for streaming.
 On September 26, "Easy Enough" was made available for streaming.
 On September 29, a music video was released for "Hard to Please", after premiering on MTVu.
 On October 2, The Finer Things was made available for streaming, and was released on October 8 through Pure Noise.

 In November, the band supported Chunk!
 No, Captain Chunk! on The Truffle Shuffle Tour in the US.
 Between February and April 2014, the band supported We Are the In Crowd; the following month, the band supported The Wonder Years on their tour of the UK and Europe.
 The band then went on the 2014 edition of Warped Tour.
 In September, the group went on a co-headlining Australian tour with Neck Deep.
 They were supported by Sidelines.
 In October, the band released The Acoustic Things EP through Pure Noise.
 The EP features acoustic versions of several songs from The Finer Things.
 In October and November, the band co-headlined the Pure Noise Records Tour with Handguns.
 They were supported by Forever Came Calling, Front Porch Step, Heart To Heart and Brigades.
 In November, the group supported New Found Glory on their Pop Punk's Not Dead tour in the UK.

 Reception

-It charted at number 131 on the U.S. Billboard 200 chart and at number 2 on the Heatseekers Albums chart.
+The album charted at number 132 on the U.S. Billboard 200 chart and at number 2 on the Heatseekers Albums chart.
 It has sold 24,000 copies in the United States as of September 2015.

 The Finer Things was included on Rock Sound's "50 Best Albums of 2013" list at number 14.
-Rock Sound also consider it one of the best pop punk albums of the decade.
+Rock Sound also considered it one of the best pop punk albums of the 2010s decade.
 The album was included at number 43 on Rock Sound's "The 51 Most Essential Pop Punk Albums of All Time" list.
 Cleveland.com ranked "Elevated" at number 78 on their list of the top 100 pop-punk songs.
+A Sputnikmusic reviewer referred to The Finer Things as "the greatest pop punk album of all time."